vermiilion/20220830ResearchRepo/Software Development/Reflective-Journal.md

 Yes, I'm about to fight my damn Macbook right now because the dock/internet browser stopped responding and after trying everything I could, I had to restart the dock and I lost hours of work.
 This is the second time this has happened this week.
 Thoughts like "This is why I fucking hate computers" went through my head.
 And then I remember that's partially the reason I wanted to take this course in the first place - to have a better relationship with computers and IT.
 From now on, I will commit changes more frequently so less work is lost if the same thing happens again.
 (Although this time, it became unresponsive in the middle of me clicking the 'Commit changes' button.
 Lucky me.)
 I figured it would stress me out even more if I dwelled on the work I lost so I will just count my losses, be grateful that I still remember the gist of what I said, and move on.
 ### What is an IDE?

-### What did you learn out of the Marshmallow Challenge?

-### Did you have any blocks during this challenge?
-How did you overcome them?

 ### So far, what was the hardest moment of this course for you?
 Not exactly a moment, but I think the hardest part of this course for me was to keep focused and motivated.
-I was constantly getting overwhelmed which affected my performance
+I was constantly getting overwhelmed which affected my performance, and made me put a lot of things off.
+Another one was finding the will to keep going after I had lost some of my work.
+I realised that it is important to think about what I can do to take a step forward, even if just by a little, instead of staying in the same place.
 ### What is OOP?

 ### Are you using the canvas content?
 Do you find it helpful or tedious?
-Ways that I found the Canvas modules helpful was that it essentially gave me a list of topics for me to learn
+Ways that I found the Canvas modules helpful was that it essentially gave me a list of topics for me to learn, sectioned organisationally.
+A lot of the time, I didn't have the "bigger picture" or I would miss parts of lectures.
+Knowing which content is useful for me to learn was helpful, although I didn't get through too many of the modules because I spent too long on each one and then got too frustrated.

 ### Which parts of the work did you find tedious?